 Isa and Colin's Edinburgh Botanic Gardens wedding was as much a Norwegian wedding as a Scottish wedding.
 Norwegian traditions from Isa's side influenced the Botanic Garden wedding and appeared in the details from the bridal dress to the venue decorations.
 The whole wedding was kept natural and close to nature, the way Isa and Colin like it.
 They didn't want something spectacular, they wanted to commit to each other and spend this memorable day with loved ones around.

 Bridal and groom reparations for the Botanic Garden wedding took place in two separate flats in Stockbridge, Edinburgh.
-The day started off promisingly with clear skies and beautiful sunshine.
-The preparations went in a really relaxed atmosphere.
-I walked between the two flats to take photos of both Isa and Colin getting ready in the company of their own parents and best friends; Alison, Isa's bridesmaid and Alan, Colin's best man.
+The day started promisingly with clear skies and beautiful sunshine.
+The preparations went in a relaxed atmosphere.
+I walked between the two flats to take photos of both Isa and Colin getting ready in the company of their parents and best friends; Alison, Isa's bridesmaid and Alan, Colin's best man.
 The wedding dress and the jewellery were all traditional Norwegian, very unusual from what we are used to here in the UK.

 While children were running around all day long drawing my attention quite often, people took polaroid photos of themselves and stick them in an album with notes and wishes for Isa and Colin.
-Formal shots were taken in a flash in gorgeous sunshine and photos of the couple later on in the evening in lovely warm late afternoon light.
-Additional guests arrived for the evening reception and the celebration were made complete by some craziness on the dance floor.
+Formal shots were taken in a flash in gorgeous sunshine and photos of the couple later on in the evening in the lovely warm late afternoon light.
+Additional guests arrived for the evening reception and the celebration was made complete by some craziness on the dance floor.